Master Panel Guide¶

 - All cards stop immediately

-- Cards remain paused (not reset)
+- Panels remain paused (not reset)

-- Code in each card is preserved
+- Code in each panel is preserved

 - Click Play on individual cards to restart